QueClr/reussir/www/chapters/development/closures.typ

 === Considerations and Remarks

 - Unlike `Lean` or `Koka`, argument types are kept within backend IR.
-We do not reply on the so-called "uniformed calling convention" in `Lean` to avoid simplify the application and evaluation logic.
+We do not rely on the so-called "uniformed calling convention" in `Lean`; instead, we keep explicit types to simplify the application and evaluation logic.
 In this way, we can avoid boxing and unboxing of arguments.

 - Closures are special `Rc` objects that can only be created by the `reussir.closure.create` operation.
   However, its memory resource (`token`) is still handled in the same way as other `Rc` managed objects, which is different from practices in other languages.
-  Closure objects cleanup also aligns with other `Rc` managed objects.
-The backend takes care of thed destruction logic.
+  Closure object cleanup also aligns with other `Rc` managed objects.
+The backend takes care of the destruction logic.

 - The backend has the feature to detect if a closure is a trivially forwarding closure, that is,